Using your own original ideas.

 The website focuses on helping you to generate ideas, sift through them and make art following those threads and to help you get into the creativity habit .
 The blog shows you this journey in progress.

 Making art can be complex or simple: anything from the power of artists to follow their individual path, making art that speaks to them and realises their inner vision or intellectual concept to just mucking around with some paint.

 One thing you will not find on this blog or on the Making Art website is art criticism or review.
 If I am talking about an artist it’s because I like their art or a technique they use.
-Yes some art is crappy but there is enough criticism going on out there without me joining in.
-[Although I am not promising to not criticize museums, galleries or curators].
+I am however, not promising that I won’t criticise museums, galleries or curators.